to Get in Sync as Parents

 A Practical Guide to Start the Conversation

-For better or for worse our behavior and instincts as adults are based on how we grew up.
+For better or for worse our behavior and instincts as adults are based on what we learned growing up.

-Sometimes that means bringing forward beautiful traditions that make life more fun and meaningful.
-And, unfortunately, sometimes it means finding yourself in a heated situation, acting out in ways you’re not proud of but don’t know how to deal with any other way.
+Because of that difference, you act out in ways you’re not proud of but don’t know how to deal with any other way.

-You can decide to have a more unified message, agree on your values, and what the rules of your home should be.
-You must do it together though.
+Together, you can decide to have a more unified message, agree on your values, and what the rules of your home should be.
 Use the questions here to start the conversation.

 They prompt you to each reflect on your childhood experiences, put the pieces together, and perhaps discover why you now react in certain situations in ways that may surprise you both.

-The topics were chosen specifically to help you as parents come to consensus on some of the most common issues parents face, from the early years of learning to deal with discipline and the influence of in-laws, all the way up through the teenage years.
+The topics were chosen specifically to help you as parents come to consensus on some of the most common issues parents face, from the early years of learning to dealing with discipline and the influence of in-laws, all the way up through the often rebellious teenage years.

 Topics and Samples Questions